eric-brechemier/lb_js_scalableApp/README.txt

   at build/out/js/lb-min.js.

-  After understanding the underlying principles [1] and reading the design document [2], you should start digging the generated HTML API, starting with the Sandbox build/out/doc/files/lb-core-Sandbox-js.html and the Core Application build/out/doc/files/lb-core-application-js.html
+  After understanding the underlying principles [1] and reading the design document [2], you should start digging the generated HTML API [4], starting with the Sandbox build/out/doc/files/lb-core-Sandbox-js.html and the Core Application build/out/doc/files/lb-core-application-js.html

   For the purpose of Semantic Versioning [3], the public API of this library